The Brady Bunch: Development

 After receiving a commitment for 13 weeks of television shows from ABC in 1968, Schwartz hired film and television director John Rich to direct the pilot, then called "The Brady Brood", cast the six children from 264 interviews during that summer, and hired the actors to play the mother, father, and housekeeper roles.
-For the part of the father, Schwartz originally cast Bob Holiday, who was well-known for portraying Superman in a Broadway musical, but since Holiday had little on-camera experience, network executives overrode Schwartz's decision and gave the role to TV veteran Robert Reed.
+The hair colors of the parents were intended to be contrasting from the beginning, so Schwartz intended to keep in reserve three blonde boys, three brunette boys, three blonde girls and three brunette girls until the parents' actors would be confirmed.
+For the part of the father, Schwartz originally cast Bob Holiday, who was well known for portraying Superman in a Broadway musical, but since Holiday had little on-camera experience, network executives overrode Schwartz's decision; also considered was Gene Hackman, who, however, was largely unknown at the time, so in the end, the role was given to TV veteran Robert Reed, because he was already under contract to Paramount and he had name recognition from The Defenders.
+For the mother's role, comedic actress Joyce Bulifant was close to be cast, to play a somewhat wacky mom.
+She already did some of the screen tests with the various child actors, in fact, Eve Plumb was cast because of her resemblance to Bulifant.
+However, after comedic actress Ann B. Davis was cast as the housekeeper, she was deemed to be "more than wacky enough", and a more grounded, down-to-earth mother was needed to maintain a balance, so Florence Henderson was cast instead.
 As the sets were built on Paramount Television stage 5, adjacent to the stage where H.R.
 Pufnstuf was filmed by Sid and Marty Krofft, who later produced The Brady Bunch Hour, the production crew prepared the backyard of a home in Sherman Oaks, Los Angeles, as the exterior location for the chaotic backyard wedding scene.
 Filming of the pilot began on Friday, October 4, 1968, and lasted eight days.